-- 1. The Senior Youth Leader as a Spiritual Leader, Mentor, and Friend. - 2.
-The Need for Specialized Youth Ministry. - Understanding the History, Philosophy, Vision, Objectives and Structure of Adventist Youth Ministries. - 4.
-Developing a Purpose Driven Model for Youth Ministry in the Local Church. - 5.
-Mentoring, Ownership and Empowerment in Youth Ministry. - 6.
-Comprehensive Evangelism. - 7.
-Creative Youth Ministry (to include programming). - 8.
-Maximizing the Opportunities Offered by Social Media While Circumventing Its Hazards. - 9.
-Spiritual Giftedness and Service. - 10.
-Understanding the Youth.
+- The Senior Youth Leader as a Spiritual Leader, Mentor and Friend - 2.
+The Need for Specialized Youth Ministry - Understanding the History, Philosophy, Vision, Objectives and Structure of Adventist Youth Ministry - 4.
+Developing a Purpose Driven Model for Youth Ministry in the Local Church - 5.
+Mentoring, Ownership and Empowerment in Youth Ministry - 6.
+Comprehensive Evangelism - 7.
+Creative Youth Ministry (to include programming) - 8.
+Maximizing the Opportunities Offered by Social Media While Circumventing Its Hazards - 9.
+Spiritual Giftedness and Service - 10.
+Understanding the Youth he church is facing a serious depletion of young people.
+It has often been reported that youth are leaving the church not because of doctrinal issues but relational issues.
+The reasons for losing them can be studied and researched but something must be done now.